resurfaceio/logger-python/README.rst

 ------------
 The easiest way to install the Resurface Labs logger is to use `pip`_ in a ``virtualenv``::

-    $ pip install resurfaceio-logger
+    $ pip install resurfaceio_logger

 or, if you are not installing in a ``virtualenv``, to install globally::

-    $ sudo pip install resurfaceio-logger
+    $ sudo pip install resurfaceio_logger

 or for your user::

-    $ pip install --user resurfaceio-logger
+    $ pip install --user resurfaceio_logger

 If you have the logger installed and want to upgrade to the latest version you can run::

-    $ pip install --upgrade resurfaceio-logger
+    $ pip install --upgrade resurfaceio_logger

-This will install the resurfaceio-logger package as well as all dependencies.
+This will install the resurfaceio_logger package as well as all dependencies.
 You can also just `download the tarball`_.
 Once you have the logger directory structure on your workstation, you can just run::

     $ cd <path_to_logger>